weewx/weewx/docs/usersguide/weewx-config-file/stdrestful-config.md

 #### api_key

 Set to your [Weather Underground API key](https://www.wunderground.com/member/api-keys).
-This is needed only if you plan on using the utility [wunderfixer](utilities/wunderfixer.md).
+This is needed only if you plan on using the utility [wunderfixer](../../utilities.htm#wunderfixer_utility).

 #### rapidfire

-Set to **True** to have WeeWX post using the [Weather Underground's "Rapidfire" protocol](https://www.wunderground.com/weatherstation/rapidfirehelp.asp).
+Set to `true` to have WeeWX post using the [Weather Underground's "Rapidfire" protocol](https://www.wunderground.com/weatherstation/rapidfirehelp.asp).
 This will send a post to the WU site with every LOOP packet, which can be as often as every 2.5 seconds in the case of the Vantage instruments.
 Not all instruments support this.
 Optional.
-Default is False.
+Default is `false`.

 #### rtfreq

-When rapidfire is set, the **rtfreq** parameter is sent, and should correspond to "the frequency of updates in seconds".
+When rapidfire is set, the `rtfreq` parameter is sent, and should correspond to "the frequency of updates in seconds".
 Optional.
-Default is **2.5**
+Default is `2.5`.

 #### archive_post

 This option tells WeeWX to post on every archive record, which is the normal "PWS" mode for the Weather Underground.
 Because they prefer that you either use their "Rapidfire" protocol, or their PWS mode, but not both, the default for this option is the opposite for whatever you choose above for option rapidfire.
-However, if for some reason you want to do both, then you may set both options to **True**.
+However, if for some reason you want to do both, then you may set both options to `true`.

 #### post_indoor_observations

-In the interest of respecting your privacy, WeeWX does not post indoor temperature or humidity to the Weather Underground unless you set this option to **True**.
-Default is **False**.
+In the interest of respecting your privacy, WeeWX does not post indoor temperature or humidity to the Weather Underground unless you set this option to `true`.
+Default is `false`.

 #### log_success